- American Physical Society Sites

 The award was established in 1985 through sponsorship by the General Electric Foundation (now the GE Fund).

-This award is to be given to a woman during the early years of her career, not later than ten years after the granting of the Ph.D. degree, for scientific achievements that demonstrate her potential as an outstanding physicist.
+This award is to be given to a woman during the early years of her career, not later than seven years after the granting of the Ph.D. degree (excluding career interruptions), for scientific achievements that demonstrate her potential as an outstanding physicist.
 The lectures must be given at institutions within the United States or its possessions within two years after the award is made.
 Nominations are active for three years.
-The nominee must not have received her PhD earlier than ten years prior to the nomination deadline.
+The nominee must not have received her PhD earlier than seven years (excluding career interruptions) prior to the nomination deadline.